Walking holidays in Scotland

 Bring your pup along for an adventure and make your next break a pet-friendly one.
 Your dog will make a lovely companion on your next walking holiday in Scotland and they’ll love our pet-friendly log cabins too.

 Scotland is home to two Forest Holidays locations.
-Ardgartan Argyll in the heart of Argyll Forest Park with hot tub cabins on the shores of Loch Long.
+Ardgartan Argyll in the heart of Argyll Forest Park with hot tub lodges on the shores of Loch Long.
 And Strathyre, which is on the edge of the majestic Loch Lubnaig.

 Dogs love staying at Forest Holidays